Harden scores 49 points, Rockets beat Timberwolves 125-105

 TIP-INS

-Rockets: In addition to Westbrook, the Rockets were without center Clint Capela (concussion), guard Eric Gordon (right knee arthroscopy), guard Gerald Green (left cuneiform fracture) and forward Danuel House Jr. (sacral contusion).
-Isaiah Hartensetein had a career-high 16 rebounds.
-The Rockets have held double figure lead in 12 of 13 games this season.
+Rockets: Isaiah Hartensetein had a career-high 16 rebounds.
+The Rockets have held a double figure lead in 12 of 13 games this season.
+Nene also missed the game with a left adductor strain.

 UP NEXT